Beyond the Sit Bones: How Adjustable Saddles Are Changing Mountain Bike Comfort

 • Learning curve: Finding your perfect setup takes time and experimentation

-For many riders, however, these considerations pale in comparison to the benefits.
+For many riders, these tradeoffs are worth it.
 As one bikepacking enthusiast told me, "I'd happily carry an extra 100 grams if it means I can actually sit comfortably on day three of a trip."

 Looking Forward: What's Next for Saddle Innovation?

-The current generation of adjustable saddles is impressive, but the innovation won't stop here.
-As an engineer, I'm particularly excited about several emerging trends:
+The current generation of adjustable saddles is impressive, but innovation won't stop here.
+As an engineer, I'm excited about several emerging trends:

 • Integration with dropper posts for unified position changes